Ehanlion/mist_obsidian/2. Missions/Mission, Entering the Green Order.md

 	-  Animal handling check, done with [[advantage]] if you have food from earlier.

 # Studying Nature and Plants:
-Refer to [[The North-East Forests Plant List]]: for a full list.
-This challenge takes place within the [[The Twilight Woods]], so I will use a list of plant just for this area.
+Refer to [[Potions Ingredients, Harvestable]] and  [[Potion Ingredients, Forageable]] for the full lists of gatherable ingredients.
+This challenge takes place within the [[The Twilight Woods]], so will pull out a small subset of the list to use for this mission.

-add mushrooms
+Useful resource for potion brewing in DND: https://www.gmbinder.com/share/-MNG6P6I8-1tJM3aroaV.
+I think emulating the system in here would be great to sort of create this self contained kind of foraging adventure.
+It could be turned into a larger system for the party to always sort of have as something they can do during travels.

 Plants in the [[The Twilight Woods]]:
--  Common Plants:
-	-  Mint
-	-  Thyme
-	-  Rosemary
-	-  Beech Tree Leaves
-	-  Juniper Berries
-	-  Crab Apple
-	-  Scots Pine Needles
-	-  Wild Cherries
-	-  Blackcurrant
-	-  Amber currant
-	-  Wild Blackberries
-	-  Silver Pine Needles
-	-  Chamomile Flowers
-	-  Lavender Stems
-	-  Willow Bark
-	-  Gel from Aloe Vera
-	-  Oregano
-	-  Black Peppercorns
-	-  Echinacea
-	-  Calendula Flowers
-	-  Wild Garlic
-	-  Saffron
--  Rarer Plants:
-	-
--  Legendary Plants: